gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 related to the 2000 Presidential Election with the party affiliations and voting results recorded for each subject.
 The data are available in ``election`` in the ``poLCA`` package [@R-poLCA].
-It is always good to start with a bit of data exploration with a table plot, displayed in Figure \@ref(fig:Figure5-13).
+It is always good to start with a bit of data exploration with a tableplot, displayed in Figure \@ref(fig:Figure5-13).
+\index{tableplot}
 Many of the lines of code here are just for making sure that R is treating the categorical variables that were coded numerically as categorical variables.

-(ref:fig5-13) Table plot of vote, party affiliation, education, and sex from election survey data.
+(ref:fig5-13) Tableplot of vote, party affiliation, education, and sex from election survey data.
 Note that missing observations are present in three of four variables.
 Education is coded from 1 to 7 with higher values related to higher educational attainment.
 Sex